ArcanePython/arcanepython.github.io/Tutorial1 - Set up MSFS-SDK/readme.md

 ![SDK directories overview](03_SDKInstalled_Help.JPG?raw=true "Scenery")

-And.. most important, the examples,
+And.. most important, the examples, that can be opened in MSFS and modified

 ![SDK directories overview](04_SDKExamples.JPG?raw=true "Scenery")